 - Physical Oceanography I

 I enjoy engaging with the wider comunity.
 A recent highlight that is hard to top is being a member of the COPEZILLA project EAPS team for the Red Bull Flugtag.
+Kelsey Tsipis for EAPS News snapped a great photo of me at the "Nautical dat at the MIT Museum".
 Previously, my engagement found me helping an NGO at COP15 comunicating climate change, or being asked to present for the International and Industrial Advisory board of the ICSS.

 Born in Copenhagen but raised in Norway, some of my favourite pastimes are found in the mountains or on a cliff, wearing trainers, climbing shoes, skiis, crampons or some combination.
 If ropes are involved then that is a bonus.